registry of births, marriages and deaths

 • Self-addressed prepaid envelope for return of documents.

-If you were born in the Canal Zone you may be eligible to obtain Panamanian Citizenship. :
+If you were born in the Canal Zone, you may be eligible to obtain Panamanian Citizenship.

 • Original Birth Certificate with Seal from the Office of Vital Records of the State Department in Washington.

-• The Birth Certificate then must be authenticated by a Panamanian Consulate in the United States
+• The birth certificate must then be authenticated by a Panamanian Consulate in the United States

 • Have the certified document translated to Spanish by a duly authorized Public Translator in the Republic of Panama.

 • Provide a Personal I.D.
-(Passport, Driver’s License or any other form of valid ID)
+(Passport, Driver’s License, or any other form of valid ID)

 Note: You must submit all documentation in person in Panama at: